tetigi/unearthing-clojurescript/README.md

 # Unearthing Clojurescript #

-This repo contains the bare minimum required to get started with a Reagent project in Clojurescript, as described by TODO: this blog post.
+This repo contains the bare minimum required to get started with a Reagent project in Clojurescript, as described in [this blog post](https://www.toptal.com/clojure/clojurescript-tutorial-react-front-end).
+Visit https://www.toptal.com/blog and subscribe to our newsletter to read great posts!

 ## I Just Want To Get My Hands Dirty ##